Your browser is not supported any more. Download your preferred modern browser and STAY secure!

 This course also prepares you for the PfM² Portfolio Certification.

-PfM² promotes portfolio management as an enabler and not just as another layer of control and bureaucracy and aims for organisational effectiveness without increasing complexity.
+PfM² is an organizational and portfolio management enabler and not just another layer of control and bureaucracy aiming at organisational effectiveness without increasing complexity.

 Its model advocates the implementation of organisational portfolio management with a fractal model at global and local levels and aims to make portfolios useful at every level of the organisation.